 We asked Marco what his future plans are, or if it was too early to ask that since Micropsia Games is still working on figuring out how to complete The Watchmaker.
 Of course Marco, not wanting to waste any time, admitted they were already looking toward the future.
 “Clearly, it is not early.
 Our company has long-term plans.”
 He says that along with wanting to grow the studio to become the most influential in Latin America, they also plan to one-day relocate.
 “We are also planning to migrate to another country where there are more opportunities for us,” Marco added.

 In the short-term, however, Micropsia Games still has big plans for The Watchmaker, and Marco also teased another project already in the works.

 “For now, we want to sell The Watchmaker for PS4, Xbox One, create a DLC with the story of Thomas who is one of the antagonists of the game, and perhaps play the game for VR.
 We are also working on the concepts of our new game.”

 We asked Marco what that future game might entail, even if he could only give a small hint.
 He said they were not ready to give details just yet, but that it would also involve puzzles and have a similar aesthetic to The Watchmaker.
 The mechanics, however, will be very different.

-What does the future hold for Marco, The Watchmaker and the team at Micropsia Games?
+What do the future hold for Marco, The Watchmaker, and the team at Micropsia Games?
 Well, only time will tell.
 But, we hope their struggle against the clock won’t last for too much longer and we will soon get to help Alexander get time back under control.